Posts

 Image

 Rabbits are the third most popular pet, but how should you look after them?
-By Zazie Todd, PhD This page contains affiliate links which means I may earn a commission on qualifying purchases at no cost to you.
-A study by Nicola Rooney ( University of Bristol ) et al asked 1254 rabbit owners about how they housed, fed, played with and otherwise cared for their rabbit.
+By Zazie Todd, PhD A study by Nicola Rooney (University of Bristol) et al asked 1254 rabbit owners about how they housed, fed, played with and otherwise cared for their rabbit.
 The good news is that “many pet rabbits were found to be in good health, had compatible companions and were provided with enriched living areas.”
 But there were also many areas where things could be improved.
 The most common type of rabbit was a Lop, followed by Lionheads, Netherland Dwarfs and mixed breeds.
 The rabbits were aged 2 to almost 13 years, and most came from a pet store or a garden centre.
 Housing for Rabbits 59% of the rabbits lived in a cage or rabbit hutch, and 28% in the house with a cage.
 8% lived in an outbuilding, while almost 6% lived in the house without a cage.
-A handful of ra
+A handful of rabbits had no roof, but on average the rest of the rabbits had a cage height of 0.9m.
+The good news is tha...

 Follow me!